This is the place you will find information to help you as parents support your child at school.

 From this page you will find links to extra curricular information such as SEN provision, assessment and SATs.

 Are you looking for inspiring books for your children but don't know where to start?
-Take a look at the booklists on the right of the page for age appropriate texts.
-Or click on this link to the Booktrust website.
+Click on this link to the Booktrust website.

 School dinners are provided by Caterlink and cooked on site daily.